-The "revision grace period" policy is for quizzes and assignments.
-If you are unable to fulfill an assignment, project step, or quiz to your satisfaction before the due date--for any reason--you may notify the TA (via a Canvas comment or email along with the original ontime submission) that you plan to submit a revision.
+The "revision grace period" policy is for labs and programming projects.
+If you are unable to fulfill a lab or programming project requirement to your satisfaction before the due date for any reason you may notify the learning assistants and instructors (via a Canvas comment along with an initial on-time submission) that you plan to submit a revision.
 You may then submit a revision within 3 days.
-Discussion posts and the final are not eligible for late revisions.
+Summary exercises, discussion posts and exams are not eligible for revisions.